Pears Scholars, Hebrew University of Jerusalem

 If I had to pick one partnership that is most emblematic of our Foundation’s identity and values it would be this one.
 It links Jewish values, Israeli expertise and the skills and knowledge of the students themselves to create a truly global cohort of leaders who can create lasting change in their own countries.
 I am proud and humbled by every Pears scholar I meet and it is a privilege to support them.Sir Trevor Pears CMG

 The International Masters in Public Health programme promotes excellence in international public health research and practice.
 It provides students with the tools to examine public health problems in their countries and formulate intervention strategies at both community and national level.
-Students include physicians, nurses, health professionals and economists and graduates return home to occupy key positions in the healthcare systems of their communities and countries.
+Students include doctors, nurses, health professionals and economists and graduates return home to occupy key positions in the healthcare systems of their communities and countries.

 The Masters programmes at the Faculty of Agriculture, Food and Environment train students in the latest methods of farming techniques, protecting and rehabilitating the environment and increasing food production.